Selected area diffraction: Principle

 where the integer $n$ is an order of diffraction and $d$ is the distance between atoms (if only one row of atoms is assumed as in the illustration aside) or a distance between atomic planes parallel to the beam (in a real 3D atomic structure).
+For finite samples this equation is only approximately correct.

 After being deflected by the microscope's magnetic lens, each set of initially parallel beams intersect in the back focal plane forming the diffraction pattern.
 The transmitted beams intersect right in the optical axis.
 The diffracted beams intersect at certain distance from the optical axis (corresponding to interplanar distance of the planes diffracting the beams) and under certain azimuth (corresponding to the orientation of the planes diffracting the beams).
 This allows to form a pattern of bright spots typical for SAD.

 SAD is called "selected" because it allows the user to select the sample area from which the diffraction pattern will be acquired.
 For this purpose, there is a selected area aperture located below the sample holder.
 It is a metallic sheet with several differently sized holes which can be inserted into the beam.
 The user can select the aperture of appropriate size and position it so that it only allows to pass the portion of beam corresponding to the selected area.
 Therefore, the resulting diffraction pattern will only reflect the area selected by the aperture.
 This allows to study small objects such as crystallites in polycrystalline material with a broad parallel beam.